Registration & Course Information

 Academic Progress Reports

-Students can access their final grades on the Students tab of the MyBayPath portal.
+Students can access their final grades on the Students tab of the MyBayPath Portal.
 Academic progress will be reviewed at the end of each semester after all final grades have been received.
 Students who do not meet Satisfactory Academic Progress standards will be sent a formal letter and email notification detailing their academic standing and next steps.
-Please review the Satisfactory Academic Progress Policy in the Academic Policies & Procedures section of this academic catalog for more information.
+Please reference the Satisfactory Academic Progress Policy for additional information.

 Adding or Dropping a Course

-Bay Path University reserves the right to change the time a course is offered, change to course modality or cancel any course if there is insufficient student demand for the course and to schedule courses both during the day and in the evening to optimize enrollment and to ensure quality instruction.
-The University also reserves the right to change the delivery format of a course (e.g., from on campus to online) for any reason.
+Bay Path University reserves the right to change the time a course is offered, change the course modality or cancel any course if there is insufficient student demand for the course and to schedule courses both during the day and in the evening to optimize enrollment and to ensure quality instruction.
+The University also reserves the right to change the delivery format of a course (e.g. from on-ground to online) for any reason.
 The University may limit enrollment in a course to ensure the best experience for all students.
 Responsibility to register for courses and to be cognizant of the proper sequence to meet the requirements of their academic program rests with each student.
-The educator coach acts as a resource for their decision-making and program planning, but it is the student’s responsibility to meet all core and program requirements.
+The academic advisor acts as a resource for decision-making and program planning, but it is the student’s responsibility to meet all core and program requirements.

 Course Numbering System

 Courses are sequenced to enable students to master the knowledge and skills necessary to proceed to a higher level.
-A student must satisfactorily complete all prerequisites before they are permitted to register for a subsequent course.
+A student must satisfactorily complete or be enrolled in all prerequisites before they are permitted to register for a subsequent course.
 It is the student’s responsibility to ensure that they have met prerequisites before enrolling in any course.
-Fulfillment of prerequisites may be discussed with the director of the program and is also monitored by the Registrar’s Office.
+Students will be administratively removed from the subsequent course in the event that a prerequisite that was in-progress at the time of registration was not satisfactorily completed.
+Fulfillment of prerequisites may be discussed with the student’s advisor and is also monitored by the Registrar’s Office.

 Every course has a credit type that defines how it will be graded.
 Courses at Bay Path University will offer a traditional letter grade or they will be run either pass/fail or satisfactory/unsatisfactory.
-TAWC students are required to receive a grade based on the defined credit type for the course (i.e. students cannot take a course pass/fail or satisfactory/unsatisfactory if the course is set up to offer traditional letter grades or vice versa).
+Traditional undergraduate students are generally required to receive a grade based on the defined credit type for the course; however, students can request to have up to 12 elective credits that would typically provide a letter grade taken on a pass/fail basis.
+Additional information is provided in the Option to Have a Course Grade Pass/Fail heading below.

 The majority of on-ground, hybrid, and online courses offer traditional letter grades that correspond with the numerical equivalent of the student’s average in the course.
 A grading matrix has been provided below for additional information.